-Inclusive Communities DESIGNING PLACES WHERE PEOPLE FEEL THEY BELONG As we progress through our lives, community often happens organically.
+As we progress through our lives, community often happens organically.
 It gets built around our siblings, our elementary school soccer teams, the high school band, the neighborhood basketball court, a college dormitory, shared classes, the office lunchroom, our kids' ballet and art lessons, or the local dog park.
 But as people transition into the third act of their lives and often away from these ingrained patterns of communal gathering, how can we recapture that sense of belonging in a new place?

+Defining a Shared Language

+are embraced and negotiated.

-Defining a Shared Language The following definitions are adapted from the American Institute of Architects (AIA) Guides for Equitable Practice and the Cornell Diversity and Inclusion Certificate Program.
+The following definitions are adapted from the American Institute of Architects (AIA) Guides for Equitable Practice and the Cornell Diversity and Inclusion Certificate Program.
 These were developed in the context of the workplace and have been lightly edited for applicability.